danidh05/NursingApp/README.md

 4. Admin can set time needed for arrival
 5. Notifications are sent to users for status changes
 6. Requests can be soft-deleted by admins (archived but still visible to users)

+### Chat Workflow (Feature Gated)

+1. User or admin opens a chat thread for a specific request
+2. Real-time communication via WebSocket broadcasting
+3. Support for text messages, image sharing, and location coordinates
+4. Media files stored temporarily with signed URLs for security
+5. Thread closure triggers automatic cleanup of messages and media
+6. Configurable message redaction for privacy compliance

 ### User Experience